Prototype Pattern

 Please ensure that you want to deep clone or shallow clone your prototype because both will have different behavior on runtime.
 If deep copy is needed, you can use a good technique given here using in memory serialization.

-Problem Statement
+2. Problem Statement

-Lets start by creating class diagram.
+Let’s start by creating a class diagram.

-Above class diagram explains the necessary classes and their relationship.
+The above class diagram explains the necessary classes and their relationship.

 Only one interface, “PrototypeCapable” is new addition in solution.
 The reason to use this interface is broken behavior of Cloneable interface.
-This interface helps in achieving following goals:
+This interface helps in achieving the following goals:

 • Ability to clone prototypes without knowing their actual types